 COVID-19 hits, and CRB quickly establishes a partnership with BookNook, an award-winning digital literacy platform, allowing the program to continue and go year-round for the first time in CRB’s history.
 The virtual model creates the opportunity to reach far more students than ever before – over 600 in the 20-21 school year – and a waitlist grows, with over 900 Oakland parents expressing interest.

 After looking at 211 organizations, the women’s giving community of Impact 100 – East Bay chooses one to give its 2021 six-figure grant to: Community Reading Buddies.
-Community Reading Buddies was featured in the local news, as our Director Artavia Berry shared how our donations can meet the demand for more youth mentor-buddy pairs.
-Over the next two years, the program is planning to triple in size.
+Community Reading Buddies was featured in the local news, as our team shared how our donations can meet the demand for more youth mentor-buddy pairs.
+Over the next two years, the program is tripling in size!